astropy/astropy-APEs/APE1.rst

 the ``@astropy/ape-editor-team`` should be mentioned in the pull request, and the APE will then undergo an editorial review which focuses on wording, spelling, grammar, and clarity, but does not focus on the substance of the APE.
+The editorial process ideally should not take longer than a month.
 Once the APE editors are happy with the APE, they will merge the pull request, which should have a status of ``Discussion``.
 At this point, the number of the APE should be finalized, and should be set to the next available one in the